kalw/fbsd-custom-img/README.md

    ```

 3. **Find your image:**
-   The resulting `.img` file will be in the current directory.
+   The resulting `.img.xz` files will be in the `artifact/` directory.

 ## Advanced: CI/CD

-- The `.circleci/config.yml` automates builds for multiple versions, architectures, and flavors.
+- The `.cirrus.yml` automates builds for multiple versions, architectures, and flavors.
-- Artifacts are versioned and released via GitHub.
+- Artifacts are versioned and released in GitHub helped by `cog`.

 ---